 The ISMTA state awards below are ordered by Local AIM Coordinators.

 Plaques: A plaque personalized with the student’s name is earned at Levels 9-12.
 The combined theory and performance scores must average 80 or higher to earn the plaque.
-If students have received an old Level 9 plaque with hanging bars, they can continue to receive bars instead of a new plaque.

 Find below the contact information for the AIM Commitee: